jcouball/jcouball/_posts/2025-04-16-continuous-delivery-for-ruby-gems.md

 I followed the instructions from Jonathan's blog (with a couple tweaks) for 13 different open source gems that I maintain.
 You can read Jonathan's post to see what he recommended.
-See my [Continuous Delivery Implementation Runbook](#continuous-delivery-implementation-runbook) (below) for how I implemented these changes in my projects.
+See my [Continuous Delivery Implementation Runbook](#continuous-delivery-implementation-runbook) (below) for step-by-step instructions you can follow to implement CD for your Ruby Gem projects.

 ## Additional changes I made